What is Assessment and Why is it Important?

 - The General Education Advisory Committee (GEAC), and

-- The Faculty Director of General Education to structure the assessment of CUNY Pathways learning outcomes and QC Institutional Learning Goals (ILOs).
+- The Faculty Director of General Education to structure the assessment of general education and institutional learning outcomes.

-- The Associate Provost, along with Academic Deans, oversees the Academic Program Review (APR) process.
+- The Associate Provost, along with Academic Deans, supports the Academic Program Review (APR) process.

 The Provost’s Assessment Workshop Series